Kate & Allie: United States

-Universal Studios Home Entertainment released the first season of Kate & Allie on DVD exclusively in the United States in May 2006.
+Universal Studios Home Entertainment (now Universal Pictures Home Entertainment, or UPHE) released the first season of Kate & Allie on DVD exclusively in the United States in May 2006.
+The extras include a blooper reel, a six minute interview with Bill Persky and Susan Saint James and a bonus episode from Season Two.

+On 23 May 2023, UPHE released the complete series on DVD.

 Canada

-For the Canadian market, Visual Entertainment (under license from FremantleMedia), has released all six seasons on DVD.
+For the Canadian market, Visual Entertainment (under license from Fremantle), has released all six seasons on DVD.
 On May 4, 2010, VEI released Kate & Allie: The Complete Series, a 16-disc boxset featuring all 122 episodes of the series.
+Neither release include any extras.